 Repairing Holes In Down Garments

-There are now plenty of repair kits on the market for patching holes, and in some of our newer down jackets we actually include patch material.
+Plenty of repair kits are on the market for patching holes, and in some of our newer down jackets, we include patch material.
+Also, our down products often come with a pack bag made from the same material as the down product itself.
+This bag material can be used for future repairs.
 So you don’t have to get rid of your down gear at the first sign of a hole.

 We recommend repairing holes as soon as you see them – if you put it off they’ll likely just get bigger and become much harder to deal with and the down inside is more likely to escape.
 Most garment repair kits include small amounts of water-resistant adhesive fabric that you cut to shape and press onto the outer material.
 They’re a cost effective way of extending the lifetime of your down clothing.
 A good tip is to round the corners to make them less likely to catch and peel off.
 And if you can push an escaping down feather back into the jacket, by all means do so; but don’t force it as this could expand the hole.
 It’s better to lose a down feather than make the hole even bigger.

 When warmer temperatures arrive, it’s finally time to put away your down gear.
 We recommend storing your down products in a dry, well-ventilated area and not in any kind of pack bag, as this will eventually affect the quality of the filling, which could leave you feeling cold and grumpy on future expeditions.Here, you can watch innovation technician Sara go through how to care for your down gear.

 Before next winter rolls around, give your down gear a good shake and a proper airing – outside if possible.